 Tuberculosis (TB) is one of the world’s leading infectious disease killers, preying on poor and marginalized communities.
 In 2019 alone an estimated 10 million people fell sick with the disease and 1.4 million people died.
 In countries where the Global Fund invests, TB deaths (excluding HIV-positive) have been reduced by 28% since the Global Fund was founded in 2002.
 But the COVID-19 pandemic is threating these hard-fought gains.

 TB is spread from person to person through coughing and sneezing.
 One person with active, untreated TB can spread the disease to as many as 15 other people in a year.
 This makes the hunt for “missing cases” – those people currently not diagnosed, treated or reported – all the more urgent.

 In partnership, we are making progress to end the disease as an epidemic.
 The number of people treated for TB has grown to over 14 million in 2018 and 2019.
-People provided with TB preventive treatment has also quadrupled since 2015, from 1 million in 2015 to over 4 million in 2019.
+People provided with TB preventive treatment has also quadrupled since 2015, from 1 million in 2015 to 4.7 million in 2020.

 Making TB screening routine can help reduce the stigma associated with the disease.
 Fear of being stigmatized often means people delay seeking help until seriously ill.
 Not only do they risk infecting those around them, but treatment takes longer and is less effective when the disease is in its advanced stages.